macOS 13+ · lives in your menu bar

 Tab-hop, doomscroll, panic-switch: SideEye notices.

 SideEye sits quietly in the menu bar and pays attention: frantic app switching, endless time on the same corner of the internet, and losing afternoons to social apps.
-When you’ve earned it, your Mac can say something: you control the phrases and the system voice; and if you’re really in the zone, cue Boss Music from a folder of tracks you choose.
+When you’ve earned it, your Mac can say something: you control the phrases and the system voice; and if you’re really in the zone, cue Boss Music—bundled with the app or from a folder of tracks you supply.

 The judgment you didn’t ask for